Wednesday 9 March 2022

 The Australian Government’s new employment funding will create additional permanent jobs on each of the three parks and help to remove barriers to local employment.

 We will be innovative in how we design and fill these and other jobs and we will place renewed effort into improving how we recognise traditional knowledge in employment decisions.
-The cultural knowledge this will embed in the management of each of our parks will be fundamental to nurturing a strong traditional culture.
+The cultural knowledge this will embed in the management of each of our parks will be fundamental to nurturing a strong traditional Culture.

-In the 12 months I have been in this role I have seen that Parks Australia staff are passionate, dedicated and have tremendous respect for culture.
-They are proud to be working on lands where Aboriginal culture is so important.
+In the 12 months I have been in this role I have seen that Parks Australia staff are passionate, dedicated and have tremendous respect for Culture.
+They are proud to be working on lands where Aboriginal Culture is so important.
 Issues with the systems of Park management and employment are not a reflection on existing staff.

 The advice from the Senior Advisory Group makes it clear we have more to do.
 I am committed to working with Boards of management, land councils and other government agencies to align efforts and resources to take this important work forward.